MaterDev/Python_Jupyter_Experiments/projects/03_beyonce/README.md

 Contributions, ideas, and suggestions are welcome!
 This project is a space for creative exploration and all input is valuable.

-## Data
+## Data/Legal

-> Data resources are cited in the notebook, and the code is available for anyone to use and modify.
+> Data resources are cited where used, but redacted from this repository for privacy reasons.
+If you would like to understand how this dataset was procured please contact: [Hillary Osei](https://www.kaggle.com/hillaryosei), the original publisher of this dataset. *I'm not affiliated with the publisher of this dataset, but found it very useful for educational purposes.*

 ## Conclusion